 A strong travel history is an important factor when applying for visas.
 While it is not a mandatory requirement, it can significantly improve your chances of a successful application.
 If you hold a travel document (passport) that is considered weak (like the Nigerian passport), then a strong travel history can help strengthen it when you apply for visas or travel to your dream destinations.

-In this article, I will highlight steps you can take as a new traveller to build your travel history and make your (tourist) visa application process a little less painless.
+In this article, I will highlight steps you can take as a new traveller to build your travel history and make your (tourist) visa application process a little less painful.
 I also have another article detailing some useful tips to help improve your chances for a successful application.

 Trip Planning Resources